 Get out those LEDs – and if you have one, a kayak or paddleboard.
-On Friday June 4, Tacomans will light up the Thea Foss Waterway with the first-ever Lantern Paddle for Species, a part of Tacoma Ocean Fest 2021.
+On Friday June 10, Tacomans will light up the Thea Foss Waterway with the annual Lantern Paddle for Species, a part of Tacoma Ocean Fest 2022.

-With shoreside entertainment from 7-9pm, light art and paddle launch at 9pm, the event isn’t just a cool excuse to rig up lights on your paddlecraft or wave them on land.
+With FREE shoreside entertainment from 7-9pm, FREE light art and paddle launch at 9pm, the event isn’t just a cool excuse to rig up lights on your paddlecraft or wave them on land.

-Please mask up and social-distance.
+Please stay safe.
 Wear a lifejacket and know your water limits.
 Human paddlecraft only, please.
-Beginners: Stay inside the enclosed water area outside the Foss Waterway Seaport.
+Beginners: Stay inside the protected water area beside the dock.

 HOW CAN YOU HELP PROTECT MARINE SPECIES?

 - Join the Lantern Paddle and bring/wear something that reminds us of the beauty of ocean life

 - Explore our Ocean Actions and make them part of your daily life: refuse single-use plastic, avoid chemicals in your home/yard, support green energy, drive less, save salmon for orcas, eat ocean-friendly and more